lewisdiamond/stromjs/README.md

 /**
  * Resolve after the given delay in milliseconds
  *
- * @param ms - The number of milliseconds to wait
+ * @param ms The number of milliseconds to wait
  */
 export declare function sleep(ms: number): Promise<{}>;

 /**
+ * Resolve a value after the given delay in milliseconds *
+ * @param value Value to resolve
+ * @param ms Number of milliseconds to wait
+ */
+export declare function delay<T>(value: T, ms: number): Promise<T>;

+/**
  * Resolve once the given event emitter emits the specified event *
- * @param emitter - The event emitter to watch
+ * @param emitter Event emitter to watch
- * @param event - The event to watch
+ * @param event Event to watch
  */
-export declare function once<T>(emitter: NodeJS.EventEmitter, event: string): Promise<T>;
+export declare function once<T>(
+    emitter: NodeJS.EventEmitter,
+    event: string,
+): Promise<T>;

+/**
+ * Resolve to false as soon as any of the promises has resolved to a value for which the predicate is
+ * falsey, or resolve to true when all of the promises have resolved to a value for which the predicate is
+ * thruthy, or rejects with the reason of the first promise rejection *
+ * @param promises Promises whose resolved values will be tested by the predicate
+ * @param predicate Predicate to apply
+ * @returns Promise indicating whether the predicate holds for all resolved promise values */ export declare function every<T>(
+    promises: Array<Promise<T>>,
+    predicate: (value: T) => boolean,
+): Promise<boolean>;
 ```